 When my family and I were headed out of country, we were trying to figure out how to get our RV there, but the question is how much does it cost to ship and RV and is it worth it?

 How much does it cost to ship an RV?
 To ship an RV it costs you per mile that it is shipped, for the first one hundred miles it is about four dollars per mile.
 But the further you go the less it can cost you per mile.
 For about the next 900 miles it can cost someone anywhere from one dollar to three dollars per mile.

 Moving across country or across the world with an RV can be hard on the normal family, but if you know what you are getting into.
 You can decide what is the best decision for you and your family.

 Shipping an RV in the Continental U.S and Alaska

-This is going to be the easiest if you are in the United States, working within our boarders, which cuts off international taxes and customs and the price tag that comes with these things.
-The price will
+This is going to be the easiest if you are in the United States, working within our borders, which cuts off international taxes and customs and the price tag that comes with these things.
+The price will,

 It is important to look up how much the company you are working with is willing to insure your RV if something were to happen to it in the business of transporting it.
 And to call and ask about specific instances and ask other questions.
 Do not just trust banners on websites claiming that your vehicle will be insured 100,000 dollars.
 But know the facts.